sleep apnea consultation:

 - Obstructive sleep apnea, the more common form that occurs when throat muscles relax

 - Central sleep apnea, which occurs when your brain doesn’t send proper signals to the muscles that control breathing

 - Complex sleep apnea syndrome, also known as treatment-emergent central sleep apnea, which occurs when someone has both obstructive sleep apnea and central sleep apnea

-If you think you might have sleep apnea, see your doctor.
+If you think you might have sleep apnea, see your doctor for sleep apnea consultation.
 Treatment can ease your symptoms and might help prevent heart problems and other complications.

 The signs and symptoms of obstructive and central sleep apnea overlap, sometimes making it difficult to determine which type you have.
 The most common signs and symptoms of obstructive and central sleep apneas include:

 - Episodes in which you stop breathing during sleep — which would be reported by another person

 - Morning headache

 - Difficulty staying asleep (insomnia)